Simulation of a Heterogeneous Quantum Network: Simulation Result

 \subsection{\uw-\yb-\uw\ Remote Entanglement}

-In Figure~\ref{fig:uw-yb-uw}, we look at the entanglement generation fidelity and rate between two \uw\ nodes via a \yb\ based quantum repeater as we vary the transmon's $T_1$ coherence time from its default of $0.5~ms$ to a maximum of $10~ms$.
-We consider two different parameter regimes: near-ideal (all efficiency parameters are $100\%$ and noise rates are $0\%$) and default (default parameters for our devices).
-We note that in the near-ideal case, there is still loss due to unavoidable transmon decoherence, the \yb\ branching ratios, \yb\ decay outside of the time bin, and optical channel attenuation.
-Transmon decoherence is the major issues we investigate in this simulation.
+In Figure~\ref{fig:uw-yb-uw}, we study the entanglement generation fidelity and rate between two \uw\ nodes via a \yb-based quantum repeater as we vary the transmon's $T_1$ coherence time from its default of $0.5~ms$ to a maximum of $10~ms$.
+We consider two different parameter regimes: optimistic (all efficiency parameters are $100\%$ and noise rates are $0\%$) and default (default model parameters).
+We note that in the optimistic case, there is still loss due to unavoidable transmon decoherence, the \yb\ branching ratios, \yb\ decay outside of the time-bin, and optical channel attenuation.
 During entanglement swapping, one link will herald entanglement first, and before swapping and tomography can occur, it must wait for the other link to also become entangled.
 This can take far longer than the coherence time of the already entangled transmon, leading to possible decoherence and a non-entangled final pair.

-Subfigure~\ref{fig:uw-yb-uw}(a) details the effect transmon coherence time has on rate.
-As expected, the rate is much higher for the near ideal case ($\sim 7~Hz$) than for the default parameters ($\sim 2~Hz$).
-The rate is largely constant in both scenarios because the decoherence only impacts rate when it occurs during the generation step, which is very improbable.
+Figure~\ref{fig:uw-yb-uw}(a) details the effect transmon coherence time has on rate.
+As expected, the rate is much higher for the optimistic case ($\sim 7~Hz$) than for the default parameters ($\sim 2~Hz$).
+The rate is largely constant in both cases because the decoherence only impacts rate when it occurs during the generation step, which is very improbable.
 Decoherence after generation will not impact whether our click pattern suggests we have entanglement, but it will hurt fidelity.
-In subfigure~\ref{fig:uw-yb-uw}(b), we see the impact of transmon coherence on fidelity.
-In the default case, we notice fidelity just oscillates around $0$ because irrespective of the coherence time, our rate is low enough that the earliest of our transmons to become entangled nearly always decoheres before the other link generates entanglement.
-The negative numbers are a function of our fidelity formula being a lower bound, not fidelity itself (which is $>0$).
-In the near ideal case, because of the higher rate, increased coherence time leads to tangible increases in fidelity (up to $>0.5$ at $T_1 =10ms$) due to less decoherence during the time the first-entangled transmon has to wait for the other link to entangle.
+In Figure~\ref{fig:uw-yb-uw}(b), we see the impact of transmon coherence on fidelity.
+For default parameters, we notice fidelity just oscillates around $0$ as irrespective of coherence time, our rate is low enough that the earliest of our transmons to become entangled nearly always decoheres before the other link generates entanglement.
+This shows that significant hardware improvements are needed to achieve usable fidelities.
+The negative numbers are a function of our fidelity formula being a lower bound, not fidelity itself.